 He is currently unemployed after leaving his job without a new one lined up (this is an example of the impulsiveness).
 He didn’t consult me or make a real plan.
 That was a year and half ago.
 We also moved to a new city, which he hates, of course.

-We have not explored counseling, as I know he would not go.
+We have not explored couples therapy, as I know he would not go.
 I don’t want a divorce.
 There are hopeful moments when I think we can get back on track.
 I love him very much and want him to be happy.
 I worry constantly about his job situation, as does he.
 This, along with not liking where we live, just adds so much stress to our relationship.
 I am not sure how much more our relationship can endure.

 I cannot express how badly I feel for this woman.
 First of all, it seems she is walking on eggshells, which is the worst way to live.
 She seems afraid of her husband, who seems extremely mentally abusive and self-absorbed.
 I also wonder if he is jealous of her happiness.